-How Netflix Works
+How Netflix Works: A Model in Transition

-Reed Hastings, a former Peace Corps volunteer with a master's in computer science, got the idea for Netflix when he was late in returning the movie Apollo 13 to his local video store.
+Here's how it started out: Reed Hastings, a former Peace Corps volunteer with a master's in computer science, got the idea for Netflix when he was late in returning the movie Apollo 13 to his local video store.
 The forty-dollar late fee was enough to have bought the video outright with money left over.
-Hastings felt ripped off, and out of this initial outrage, Netflix was born.
-The model the firm eventually settled on was a DVD-by-mail service that charged a flat-rate monthly subscription rather than a per-disc rental fee.
+Hastings felt ripped off, and out of this outrage, Netflix was born.
+The firm's initial model for success was a DVD-by-mail service that charged a flat-rate monthly subscription rather than a per-disc rental fee.
 Under this model, customers don't pay a cent in mailing expenses, and there are no late fees.
 Videos arrive in red Mylar envelopes that are addressed and postage-paid for reuse in disc returns.
 When done watching videos, consumers just slip the DVD back into the envelope, reseal it with a peel-back sticky strip, and drop the disc in the mail.
 Users make their video choices in their "request queue" at Netflix.com.
 If a title isn't available, Netflix simply moves to the next title in the queue.
 Consumers use the Web site to rate videos they've seen, specify their viewing preferences, get video recommendations, check out title details, and even share their viewing habits and reviews.